wwalterr/restaurant/README.md

 This is a monorepo that manages multiple packages and allows easy code sharing, simplified dependency management and code refactoring.

-## Core

-The packages are mainly built with Javascript, Node, Express and React.

 ## Setup

 Install the dependencies.